mafintosh/tar-fs/README.md

 ## Copy a directory

-Copying a directory with permissions and mtime intact is a as simple as
+Copying a directory with permissions and mtime intact is as simple as

 ``` js
 tar.pack('source-directory').pipe(tar.extract('dest-directory'));